rohit04saluja/Competitive-Code/README.md

 # Competitive-Code
-The repository contains questions and competition where they have been derived from
+The repository contains questions and competition where they have been derived from.